rameshbabuh/gallery-challenge-dev/README.md

 	* FullImage component
 	* ImageInfo component

-(The above list is only for the functionalities currently implemented and not for the future enhancements or suggestions).
+(The above component list is only for the functionalities currently implemented and not for the future enhancements or suggestions).

 ## Screenshots